centreon/centreon-documentation/versioned_docs/version-23.10/metrology/chart_virtual_metrics.md

 ### CDEF vs VDEF

 The CDEF type works on a set of points (data table).
-The result of the processing (e.g.: multiplication by 8 to convert bits into Bytes) will be a set of points.
+The result of the processing (e.g.: division by 8 to convert bits into bytes) will be a set of points.
 The VDEF type enables us to extract the maximum from a set of points.

 > For more information on RPN-type notation, refer to the [official RRD documentation](https://oss.oetiker.ch/rrdtool/doc/rrdgraph_rpn.en.html).